oslabs-beta/connext-js/README.md

 ```

 ### Global Middleware
 To utilize Connext's global middleware functionality, you must create a `global.js` file in a folder called `controllers`.
-The `controllers` folder must be at the same level as your `pages` folder and export an **array**.
+The `controllers` folder must be at the same level as your `pages` folder and your `global.js` file must export an **array**.

 `connext` has a simple global built-in error handler that will run whenever something is passed into the invocation of `next()`.
 If you'd like to use your own error handler, define it in `global.js` as the **last** element of the exported array.